aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2016/aspose-tasks-for-java-9-3-0-release-notes/_index.md

-com.aspose.tasks.Group.setMaintainHierarchy(boolean) Sets a flag which determines whether to show all the levels of summary tasks for subtasks within this group. com.aspose.tasks.getShowInMenu Returns a flag which determines whether to show the group name in the Group drop-down list in the Ribbon. com.aspose.tasks.setShowInMenu(boolean) Sets a flag which determines whether to show the group name in the Group drop-down list in the Ribbon. com.aspose.tasks.Project.save(OutputStream, /**SaveFileFormat**/int) Saves the project data to the output stream. com.aspose.tasks.Project.save(OutputStream, SaveOptions) Saves the project to the output stream using the specified save options.
+com.aspose.tasks.Group.setMaintainHierarchy(boolean) Sets a flag which determines whether to show all the levels of summary tasks for subtasks within this group. com.aspose.tasks.getShowInMenu Returns a flag which determines whether to show the group name in the Group drop-down list in the Ribbon. com.aspose.tasks.setShowInMenu(boolean) Sets a flag which determines whether to show the group name in the Group drop-down list in the Ribbon. com.aspose.tasks.Project.save(OutputStream, /* SaveFileFormat */ int) Saves the project data to the output stream. com.aspose.tasks.Project.save(OutputStream, SaveOptions) Saves the project to the output stream using the specified save options.
 The following fields were added to public enumerations: